vikbert/BDD-for-dummy/README.md

 # BDD For Dummy from the DDD perspective

-This tutorial will introduce you to using BDD to start the implementation of basic authentication tutorial, then have a short look at DDD with tactical DDD concepts.
+This tutorial will guide you to using BDD to start a simplistic "already known" `Authentication` domain, then introduce you to have a short look at DDD with tactical DDD concepts in the target `domain`.

 ## Plan of operation